umd-mith/sg-data/data/intro/clean/introduction.md

-    approximately two 24- or 26-page notebooks (or ^2^/~11~ of the novel) at MWS's average of 285 words per leaf evidenced by extant Notebooks C1 and C2 (the estimate has to be for a leaf because MWS wrote more lines on one side than the other—see "The Makeup of The *Frankenstein* Notebooks" above as well as transcription page 649 below).
+    approximately two 24- or 26-page notebooks (or ^2^/~11~ of the novel) at MWS's average of 285 words per leaf evidenced by extant Notebooks C1 and C2 (the estimate has to be for a leaf because MWS wrote more lines on one side than the other---see "The Makeup of The *Frankenstein* Notebooks" above as well as transcription page 649 below).

 "52" together with calculation up to a canceled "156" and an emphasized "180"